Ways to Extract Exchange Mailbox Data from EDB to PST

 Browse a saving location

-Note: To convert mailboxes based on their date and item type, click Filters to apply specific filters to the mailboxes.
+Note: To convert mailboxes based on their date and item type, click Filters to apply specific filters.

-7. It will take some time for the extraction process based on the size of EDB files.
+7. The extraction process will take some time based on the size of EDB files.
 Once it is done, a notification will appear on your screen displaying:

 Extraction process started